 It’s a universal fact: no one likes sharing the road with semi-trucks.
 Unfortunately, we’re stuck with them.
 In order to make the best out of a bad situation, here are our top tips for sharing the road with giant, scary trucks.
 Follow these and you won’t be part of the 80% of passenger vehicles that cause the accident with the truck.

 - Avoid blind spots.
 If the driver of the truck can’t see you in his mirrors, you don’t exist.
 Make sure you have a clear view of the driver’s mirror when riding near a truck.
+And in case of an accident, consider consulting a truck accident attorney for legal assistance.

 - Don’t hang out near the truck.
 Either hang back, with at least 4 seconds of braking distance, or safely pass the truck and move on.